Rigidity of the saddle connection complex: Half-translation surfaces and saddle connections

 We shall define the associated saddle connection complex $\A(S - \sigma, q)$ as in the situation of the arc complex. \cref{link_iso} also holds for the saddle connection complex: the natural map $\iota : (S - \sigma,q) \to (S,q)$ induces a simplicial isomorphism $\iota_* : \A(S - \sigma, q) \to \lk_{\A(S,q)}(\sigma)$.

 Suppose $R$ is a polygonal region of $(S - \sigma,q)$.
 We shall refer to (essential) topological arcs on polygons as \emph{diagonals}.
-A diagonal of $R$ is \emph{good} if it can be realised by a saddle connection, otherwise we call it \emph{bad} (see \cref{fig:good_bad_diagonals}).
-On a polygon $R$, every diagonal is good if and only if all corners of $R$ have angle strictly less than $\pi$; in this case we call $R$ a \emph{strictly convex} polygon.
+A diagonal of $R$ is \emph{straight} if it can be realised by a saddle connection, otherwise we call it {\emph{broken} (see \cref{fig:good_bad_diagonals}).

+On a polygon $R$, every diagonal is straight if and only if all corners of $R$ have angle strictly less than $\pi$; in this case we call $R$ a \emph{strictly convex} polygon.

 \begin{lem}[Convex polygons are embedded] Let $\tilde R$ be a strictly convex polygon in the universal cover $(\tilde S, \tilde q)$.
 Then its image~$R$ on $(S,q)$ has embedded interior.
 In particular, if $R$ is a triangle then it is embedded, except for possibly at the corners. \end{lem}